rust-lang/book/src/ch10-02-traits.md

 we want to implement, then say `for` and the name of the type that we want to implement the trait for.
-Within the `impl` block, we put the method signatures that the trait definition has defined, but instead of putting a semicolon after the signature, we put curly braces and fill in the method body with the specific behavior that we want the methods of the trait to have for the particular type.
+Within the `impl` block, we put the method signatures that the trait definition has defined, but instead of putting a semicolon after each signature, we put curly braces and fill in the method body with the specific behavior that we want the methods of the trait to have for the particular type.